2tuu/Dana/README.md

-# This project is discontinued, it's functions are being worked into Kit.**
+# This project is discontinued, it's functions are being worked into 2tuu/Kit

  ## Running